 The post-war years brought significant change when Scottish Motor Traction was nationalised in 1948.
 Under State control, the company was renamed as Scottish Omnibuses.

 Despite difficulties caused by rationing and vehicle shortages, the tour programme was operated in the 1946 season.
-The company expanded the range of tours offered during the 1950s and with car ownership being low these were, without doubt, the halcyon days for coach touring.
+The company expanded the range of tours offered during the 1950s, and with car ownership being low, these were, without doubt, the halcyon days for coach touring.

 One of the attractions of taking a Scottish Omnibuses tour was the all-inclusive prices.
 In 1950, for a fare of £12.00, passengers could join the five-day Glencoe, Loch Maree and North West Highlands tour.